Jackylyn1/laravelHarrypotter/README.md

 ## dependencies ##
 1. Docker
 2. ddev
+3. composer

 ## Start the project ##
 1. run "ddev start"
 2. open https://laravelHarrypotter.ddev.site
 3. If it doesn’t load immediately, wait a moment and refresh the page.
-4. run "composer install" inside of the container
+4. run "composer install && composer update && php artisan migrate" inside of the container